-Manheim was founded in 1760 by Henrich Wilhelm Stiegel, who reportedly named the town for the area of Germany where he group up and envisioned it to be an industrial town.
+Manheim was founded in 1760 by Henrich Wilhelm Stiegel, who reportedly named the town for the area of Germany where he grew up and envisioned it to be an industrial town.
 With this goal in mind, Stiegel built the American Flint Glass Manufactory.
 Although it produced the Stiegel glass that is still a highly-prized collectible today, the factory failed in 1774.
 Stiegel suffered this and many other financial losses before dying, but he had planted seeds of schools and businesses that bolstered a growing culture in Manheim.

-Manheim's history is still evident in the town today, with examples of early log cabins lining its streets, as well as buildings displaying the late Victorian and early 20th century styles.
-The town is home to quaint B&Bs and modern hotels, cozy neighborhood restaurants and a picturesque town square that hosts events throughout the year.
+Manheim's history is still evident in the town today, with examples of early log cabins lining its streets, as well as buildings displaying the late Victorian and early 20th Century styles.
+The town is home to quaint B&Bs and modern hotels, cozy neighborhood restaurants, and a picturesque town square that hosts events throughout the year.
 Plus, attractions on the outskirts of town are favorites for all ages, and the surrounding northwestern Lancaster County area is a treasure in and of itself.
-Explore the countryside using our Historic Rivertowns and Western Villages trail, which weaves through towns, farmland and covered bridges.
+Explore the countryside using our Historic Rivertowns and Western Villages trail, which weaves through towns, farmland, and covered bridges.

 - Cruisin' the Square, late October

 Celebrate the season as the Christmas story comes to life on a panoramic stage with spectacular special effects and live animals – on stage and in the aisles.find out more

 The Inn at Hershey Farm

 Surround yourself with beautiful Amish Farmland, walking trails, children’s play areas, pools, & farm animals during your stay.
 Located right next-door to Sight & Sound Theatres®.find out more